andybui01/sel4cp/README.md

+This is an experimental fork of sel4cp to evaluate the configuration of partitioned systems using sel4cp.

 # seL4 Core Platform

 The purpose of the seL4 Core Platform (sel4cp) is to enable system designers to create static software systems based on the seL4 microkernel.